couchbase/docker/generate/resources/couchbase-edge-server/README.md

 docker run -it --rm --entrypoint=bash -v $LOCALPATH/etc:/opt/couchbase-edge-server/etc couchbase/edge-server
 ```

 **Step - 3 :** Create a TLS key and certificate for use with the server.
-Normally, this would be done through your provider and the instructions are out of scope for this README, but for testing and tutorial purposes the edge server can create some self signed certificates for you.
-The following command will create a cert and key file in the mounted `etc` directory (the default working directory of the container)
+Normally, this would be done through your provider and the instructions are out of scope for this README, but for testing and tutorial purposes the edge server can create a self signed certificate for you.
+The following command will create a cert and key file in the mounted `etc` directory (the default working directory of the container):

 ```
-couchbase-edge-server --create-cert 127.0.0.1 cert.pem key.pem
+couchbase-edge-server --create-cert $HOSTNAME cert.pem key.pem
 ```

+`$HOSTNAME` here is is hostname of the machine you plan to run it on.

+> [!IMPORTANT]
+> key.pem contains sensitive private key information inside of it and should be kept guarded.
+Preferably it should have `600` permissions.

 **Step - 4 :** While still in the container, create a user for the server so that HTTP auth can be used.
-This will create a user named alice..
+This will create a user named "alice":

 ```
-echo "{}" > users.json
-couchbase-edge-server --add-user users.json alice
+couchbase-edge-server --add-user --create users.json alice
 ```

 This will prompt you twice for a password.
 Pick whatever you like, I will refer to it as `$PASSWORD`.